cbanicki/dselivanov.github.io/_posts/2016-01-09-fast-parallel-async-adagrad.md

 }
 return global_cost;
 {% endhighlight %}
-For actual text2vec code (with a few tricks) check [this loop](https://github.com/dselivanov/text2vec/blob/master/src/GloveFit.h#L52-L134).

 ### OpenMP

 As discussed above, all these steps can be performed in parallel loop (over all non-zero word-coocurence scores).
 This can be easily done via OpenMP `parallel for` and reduction: `#pragma omp parallel for reduction(+:global_cost)`. **But there is one significant issue** with this approach - it is very hard to make portable R-package with OpenMP support.
-By default it will work only on linux distributions, because:
+By default it will work only on linux distributions because:

-1. default `clang` on OS X don't support OpenMP (of course you can install `clang-omp` or `gcc` from brew, but this also could be tricky).
+1. default `clang` on OS X doesn't support OpenMP (of course you can install `clang-omp` or `gcc` with `brew` but this also could be tricky).
-1. Rtools begins support of OpenMP on Windows only in 2015.
-But even modern realization has substantial overheads.
+1. Rtools starts support of OpenMP on Windows only in 2015.
+But even modern implementation has substantial overheads.

 For more details see [OpenMP-support](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#OpenMP-support) section of Writing R Extensions manual.

 ### Intel TBB

 Luckily we have a better alternative - [Intel Thread Building Blocks](https://www.threadingbuildingblocks.org/) library and [RcppParallel](http://rcppcore.github.io/RcppParallel/) package which provides `RVector` and `RMatrix` wrapper classes for safe and convenient access to R data structures in a multi-threaded environment!
-Moreover **it "just works" on main platforms - OS X, Windows, Linux**.
-Have very positive experience with this library, thanks to Rcpp Core team and especially to JJ Allaire.
+Moreover **it *just works* on main platforms - OS X, Windows, Linux**.

-Using TBB is little bit trickier, then writing simple OpenMP `#pragma` directives.
+Using TBB is a little bit trickier than writing simple OpenMP `#pragma` directives.
 You should implement *functor* which operates on a chunk of data and call `parallelReduce` or `parallelFor` on entire data collection.
 You can find useful (and simple) examples at [RcppParallel examples](http://rcppcore.github.io/RcppParallel/#examples) section.

-### Putting all together
+### Putting it all together

-For now suppose, we have `partial_fit` method in `GloveFit` class with following signature ([see actual code here](https://github.com/dselivanov/text2vec/blob/master/src/GloveFit.h#L52-L134)):
+For now suppose we have `partial_fit` method in `GloveFit` class with following signature ([see actual code here](https://github.com/dselivanov/text2vec/blob/1341dc73874c10dc78a957d3a5838feb45d9bc87/src/GloveFit.h#L52-L134)):

 {% highlight cpp %}